 Since their first American trip, The Cherkashins have created an important series about Moscow.
 It was entitled "Mirages of Empire".
 In these works Natasha & Valera presented photographs of grand Soviet buildings.
-After these buildings and memorials have lost ideological power, they didn't look agressive any more.
-The colossial Soviet structures seem abandoned amidst children too young to remember the Soviet Union, and advertisiments.
+After these buildings and memorials have lost ideological power, they didn't look aggressive any more.
+The colossal Soviet structures seem abandoned amidst children too young to remember the Soviet Union, and advertisements.

 Materials: crumpled black & white silver gelatin print, bleach, watercolors, newspaper transfer, gold and Silver acrylic, paper frames, ink.